In search of a married man

 As BGD’s head went to the ground, so followed her collar, her leash, and my left hand.
 So followed my eyes to my left hand where I saw a distinct lack of bling on my ring finger.
 The shock of that realization was only dwarfed by what I saw next.
 Before that’s revealed, however, we should make some mention of the male fear of losing his wedding ring.

 Not to tread on any matters that may portray me as a sexist, but I think I’m fairly well-grounded in the belief that a woman’s fear of losing a matrimonial ring is set firmly in economics and sentimentality.
 A woman’s wedding ring is often attached to a diamond of some worth that was probably some sort of engagement symbol back in the day, and hence is worth a great deal more–financially and emotionally–than a man’s wedding band.
+Some hate to have this responsibility and choose something much more practical like custom silicone rings which seems like a much more sensible idea to me.
 For a man, there is little monetary worth assigned to a ring.
 It cost a fraction of the combo-engagement-wedding ring around his wife’s finger.
 No, for a man, the ring’s worth is made up almost entirely of…well, let’s just say it.
 Fear.
 Well, love and fear.
 But mostly fear.

 Now, I know several men who love their wives very much and have no need to wear a ring.
 I, however, choose to wear my ring at nearly all times that I’m not performing some activity that may result in me losing the the thing.
 If you’re anything like me, you know that moment, that moment described by one of my friends as a sort of Christmas Story slow motion “Oh, fuuuuuuuuuuuudge…” sputtering that results from seeing a bare ring finger.
 Unless I simply to forget to put the ring back on after getting out of the shower or something, you’ll probably see me wearing a ring.
 At my age and nearly eleven years of marriage, I don’t need a wedding band for other women to know I’m married.
 I have the gray hair, paunch, and thousand-yard stare that evidence most long-married men.
 In eleven years, there have been only a few times I honestly thought I lost my ring.
 The worst was after a particularly ugly night in Monte Carlo (the ring was under my tube of toothpaste, of course).
 The most recent was 48 hours ago while walking Big Girl Dog.